CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 This document offers an overview of [Open Source Software](glossary.md#open-source-software) Supply-chains.

-* Taking into account the following perspectives:
+* Take into account the following perspectives:
     1. Environments and Ecosystems,
     1. Roles, and
     1. Metadata